Sarah McLachlan: 2014–2015: Shine On

 In late January 2014, McLachlan announced the release of her next studio album, Shine On, which was inspired by the death of her father.
 It was her first release on Verve Records, after leaving Nettwerk/Arista after over twenty years.
-The album was released on May 6, 2014.

-In March 2014 McLachlan announced a schedule for a Shine On tour across the United States, which began in Seattle on June 20, 2014.
+Released on May 6, the album debuted at No. 4 on the Billboard 200 with 42,000 copies sold during the week ending May 11.
+She embarked on the Shine On tour across the United States in support of the album.
+Its opening show took place in Seattle on June 20.
 The tour visited 30 cities all together.
-The Canadian leg of the tour was to include 25 shows in 21 cities.
+The Canadian leg included 25 shows in 21 cities.

-On May 14, 2014, it was announced that Shine On debuted at No. 4 on the US Billboard charts, with 42,000 copies.

-In March 2015, McLachlan won a Juno for Adult Contemporary Album of the Year for Shine On.
+McLachlan won Adult Contemporary Album of the Year for Shine On at the Juno Awards in March 2015 and was additionally nominated for Artist of the Year, but did not win.

+After this release, McLachlan mostly stepped back from public life to focus on motherhood and philanthropic work.